2168

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Dynatrace's free cash flow came in at $67.36 million in Q3, up 17% year on year.
+Dynatrace's free cash flow came in at $121.3 million in Q1, up 5.9% year on year.

 Dynatrace Free Cash Flow

-Dynatrace has generated $339.6 million in free cash flow over the last 12 months, an eye-popping 25.4% of revenue.
-This robust FCF margin stems from its asset-lite business model, scale advantages, and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a healthy cash balance.
+Dynatrace has generated $351 million in free cash flow over the last 12 months, an impressive 24.5% of revenue.
+This high FCF margin stems from its asset-lite business model and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a cash cushion.

 Is Now The Time?

-We think Dynatrace is a good business.
-We'd expect growth rates to moderate from here, but its .
-On top of that, its impressive gross margins indicate excellent business economics and its bountiful generation of free cash flow empowers it to invest in growth initiatives.
+There are several reasons why we think Dynatrace is a great business.
+While we'd expect growth rates to moderate from here, its revenue growth has been strong over the last three years.
+Additionally, its impressive gross margins indicate excellent business economics, and its bountiful generation of free cash flow empowers it to invest in growth initiatives.

-Wall Street analysts covering the company had a one-year price target of $62.36 per share right before these results (compared to the current share price of $51.61), implying they saw upside in buying Dynatrace in the short term.
+Wall Street analysts covering the company had a one-year price target of $61.64 right before these results (compared to the current share price of $44.80), implying they see short-term upside potential in Dynatrace.